yukigiusy/My-researches/index.md

 I'm a Master's graduate in **Financial Risk and Data Analysis** from Sapienza University.
 I’m passionate about voatility models, machine learning and AI, the mathematics of financial markets and programming languages.
 My work bridges financial theory and practice for a comprehensive analysis of the world.

+I'm so proud of what I have built, that's why you can take a look of the different projects.
+I always keep my nose to the grindstone in order to improve my skills.
+Have a nice read! 🧡

 ---